Carol Zhao: 2015

 In late June, Zhao made it to the semifinals in singles and in doubles of the $25k tournament in Sumter.
 The next week, she reached the quarterfinals at the $25K in Baton Rouge.
 At the Pan American Games in July, Zhao won a gold medal with Gabriela Dabrowski in the doubles event.
 In August, at the $25k Challenger de Gatineau, she reached the semifinals in singles and won the doubles title with Jessica Moore.
-A week later, she was awarded a wildcard for the main draw of the Bank of the West Classic but was defeated by No. 63, Mona Barthel, in the opening round.
+A week later, she was awarded a wildcard for the main draw of the Stanford Classic but was defeated by No. 63, Mona Barthel, in the opening round.
 At the Rogers Cup in August, Zhao earned a wildcard for the singles main draw but was defeated by No. 43, Madison Brengle, in the first round.
 She also reached the quarterfinals in doubles with fellow Canadian Sharon Fichman.
 In October, she reached the quarterfinals in singles at the Challenger de Saguenay and the semifinals in both singles and doubles at the Tevlin Women's Challenger.

-2016
+2016–18

-In January, Zhao reached the final of the $25k event in Daytona Beach with Sharon Fichman.
+In January 2016 Zhao reached the final of the $25k event in Daytona Beach with Sharon Fichman.
 In February, she and partner Jessica Pegula were runners-up at the $25k in Rancho Santa Fe.
 At the $25k in Sumter in June, her first tournament as a professional, Zhao reached the final in doubles.
 She also reached the doubles final of the $25k in El Paso at the beginning of July.
 At the Stanford Classic, Zhao was awarded a wildcard for the singles main draw for the second straight year, but was defeated by No. 71, Nicole Gibbs, in three sets in the opening round.
 She also lost in the first round in doubles.

-2017

-In January at the $15k event in Petit-Bourg, Zhao won her third doubles title, this time with Mayo Hibi.
+In January 2017 at the $15k event in Petit-Bourg, Zhao won her third doubles title, this time with Mayo Hibi.
 She advanced to the doubles final of the $15k in Heraklion with compatriot Charlotte Robillard-Millette in March.
 Two weeks later, she won the third $15k in Heraklion, which was the fourth doubles title of her career title and her first with Robillard-Millette.
 In July, she won the doubles title with Ellen Perez at the $60k Challenger de Granby.
 In August at the $100k Vancouver Open, Zhao advanced to the semifinals where she was defeated by Danka Kovinić.
 The next week at the $25k tournament in Tsukuba, she reached the second singles final of her career but lost to Zhang Ling.
 The week after, Zhao captured her first singles title with a win over Junri Namigata at the $25k in Nanao.
 In October at the $60k event in Saguenay, she reached the quarterfinals in singles and won the doubles title with fellow Canadian Bianca Andreescu.
 In November, she won her second singles title defeating Liu Fangzhou in the final of the $100k Shenzhen Open.

+She reached a career-high singles ranking of No. 131 on June 25, 2018.